 Bluehost – This is my current hosting company.
 I was told this was a great place to start if you are a beginner blogger.
 I have had no issues so far with them and they seem to have quick turnaround with their support.

 Building a Framework – This is a must in my opinion for anyone starting out.
 Abby Lawson over at Just A Girl and Her Blog really breaks it down step by step how to start, grow, and monetize your blog.
 She took her blog to 6 figures in two years, and walks through every step of how she got there.

 What the Tech – I felt really overwhelmed with all of the WordPress options and editing of my site, and Lesley really helped me understand my site.
 Everything from working in WordPress, using my c-panel, backing up my site, and more.
 Everyone should know how their site works!

-Affiliate Marketing for Bloggers: The Fundamentals – Tasha does a great job in this course helping you understand the ins and outs of Affiliate Marketing.
+Affiliate Marketing for Bloggers: The Master Course– Tasha does a great job in this course helping you understand the ins and outs of Affiliate Marketing.
 I love her strategies.
 Tasha is always so helpful and her Facebook group is always a great resource when I have questions.
 She makes it easy!

 Akismet – This protects your blog from all that nasty comment spam.

 Yoast SEO – This plug-in allows you to help your site and posts become more searchable and rank higher for google searches.

 Genesis eNews Extended – This plug-in is made to help you make beautiful newsletter sign-up boxes for your site that match your Genesis child theme.